More results on weighted independent domination: Introduction

+The class of sat-graphs, mentioned earlier, consists of graphs whose vertices can be partitioned into a clique and a graph of vertex degree at most 1.
+Therefore, sat-graphs form an extension of split graphs.
+With this extension the complexity status of the problem jumps from polynomial-time solvability to NP-hardness.
+In the present paper, we study two other extensions of split graphs and show polynomial-time solvability in both of them.

+The first of them deals with the class of $(P_5,\overline{P}_5)$-free graphs, which also extends the cographs.
+From an algorithmic point of view, this extension is resistant to any available technique.
+To crack the puzzle for $(P_5,\overline{P}_5)$-free graphs, we develop a new decomposition scheme combining several algorithmic tools.
+This enables us to show that the WID problem can be solved for $(P_5,\overline{P}_5)$-free graphs in polynomial time.

+The second extension of split graphs studied in this paper deals with the class of \forbGraphs-free graphs.
+To solve the problem in this case, we develop a tricky reduction allowing us to reduce the problem to the first class.

+Let us emphasize that in both cases the presence of $P_5$ among the forbidden graphs is necessary, because each of $\overline{P}_5$ and $\compPthreePtwo$ contains a $C_4$ and by forbidding $C_4$ alone we obtain a class where the problem is NP-hard \cite{BL03}.
+Whether the presence of $P_5$ among the forbidden graphs is sufficient for polynomial-time solvability of WID is a big open question.
+For the related problem of finding a maximum weight independent set (WIS), this question was answered only recently \cite{P5} after several decades of attacking the problem on subclasses of $P_5$-free graphs (see e.g. \cite{gem,PP,Kar}).
+In particular, prior to solving the problem for $P_5$-free graphs, it was solved for $(P_5,H)$-free graphs for all graphs $H$ with at most 5 vertices, except for $H=C_5$.

+WID is a more stubborn problem, as it remains NP-hard in many classes where WIS can be solved in polynomial time, such as line graphs, chordal graphs, bipartite graphs, etc. In \cite{LozMosPur2015}, the problem was solved in polynomial time for many subclasses of $P_5$-free graphs, including $(P_5,H)$-free graphs for all graphs $H$ with at most 5 vertices, except for $H=\overline{P}_5$, $H=\compPthreePtwo$ and $H=C_5$.
+In the present paper, we solve the first two of them, leaving the case of $(P_5,C_5)$-free graphs open.
+We believe that WID in $(P_5,C_5)$-free graphs is polynomially equivalent to WID in $P_5$-free graphs.
+Determining the complexity status of the problem in both classes is a challenging open question.
+We discuss this and related open questions in the concluding section of the paper.

-The organization of the paper is as follows.
-In the rest of this section, we introduce basic definitions and notation.
-In Section~\ref{sec:NP}, we prove our NP-hardness results.
-Section~\ref{sec:poly} is devoted to the polynomial-time result.
+The rest of the paper is organized as follows.
+In the remainder of the present section, we introduce basic terminology and notation.
+In Section~\ref{sec:house} we solve the problem for $(P_5,\overline{P}_5)$-free graphs, and in Section~\ref{sec:new} we solve it for \forbGraphs-free graphs.